St Martin's Place Savings Bank

-St Martin’s Place Bank was founded in London in 1816 and for much of the nineteenth century was the leading savings bank in the country.
+St Martin’s Place Savings Bank was founded in London in 1816 and for much of the nineteenth century was the leading savings bank in the country.
 However, it went into decline in the latter part of the century and, in 1896, declined to accept the recommendations of the independent Inspection Committee.
 The Bank closed its doors and transferred the depositors’ funds to the Post Office.

 History

 Provident Society or Savings Bank?

 St. Martins was originally formed as the Provident Institution for Savings in the Western Part of the Metropolis and that in turn originated from the Society for the Bettering of the Poor.
 A committee was formed under the patronage of the Duke of Somerset to investigate the formation of a savings institution and the active campaigners included Member of parliament and radical Joseph Hume and statistician and founder of the Thames River Police Patrick Colquhoun.
 The breadth of support could hardly have been greater.
 The Vice Presidents comprised four dukes, two marquesses, twelve earls and two bishops.
-As well as Hume and Colquhoun, the 61 Managers who ran the institution on a voluntary basis included, David Ricardo, Thomas Malthus, William Wilberforce,and George Rose, (best known for his 1817 Savings Act).
+As well as Hume and Colquhoun, the 61 Managers who ran the institution on a voluntary basis included, David Ricardo, Thomas Malthus, William Wilberforce, and George Rose, (best known for his 1817 Savings Act).